 You’ve been cooped up with the kids long enough, mom and dad!
 Spring means it’s time to start venturing outside, in and around the NYC area, for fun ways to entertain and even educate your children.

-We compiled a list of several of the best kids’ spring activities you can find in the boroughs (and few father out) to help you exercise your child’s body and brain.
+We compiled a list of several of the best kids’ spring activities you can find in the boroughs (and few farther out) to help you exercise your child’s body and brain.

 Best kids’ spring activities in NYC: Nature in bloom